TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-hybridrunbookworker-setup.md

 ### **"Last seen time" not updated**

-* If the hybrid worker isn't reporting to the Azure Automation service, follow the [Troubleshoot Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/troubleshoot/hybrid-runbook-worker) guide for your OS.
+* If the hybrid worker isn't reporting to the Azure Automation service, follow the [Troubleshoot Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/troubleshoot/hybrid-runbook-worker) guide for your OS
-* Review the [network planning guide](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker#network-planning) and ensure you have connectivity to the service.
+* Review the [network planning guide](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker#network-planning) and ensure you have connectivity to the service

 ## **Recommended Documents**